Seabreyh/mc-mana-mod/README.md

 # Mana Mod (Forge)

 ## About
-This mod introduces magic into Minecraft in amazing ways.
+A mod that introduces magic into Minecraft in amazing ways.

 ## Dependencies
 ### Recommended mods